 The Authority has 20 Members, 11 are appointed from the Councillors of the County, Borough and District Councils that the National Park geographical boundary encompasses.
-Of these, North Yorkshire County Council has 4 seats, Scarborough BC 2 seats, Redcar & Cleveland and Ryedale DC 2 seats each, and Hambleton DC 1 seat.
+Of these, North Yorkshire County Council has 4 seats (Currently 1 vacancy), Scarborough BC 2 seats, Redcar & Cleveland and Ryedale DC 2 seats each, and Hambleton DC 1 seat.
 The remaining members are Defra appointments, 5 Secretary of State and 4 Secretary of State Parish.
-All transactions with the appropriate councils in 2018/19 are included within the primary financial statements and relevant Disclosure Notes reported in these accounts.

-It should be noted that the Treasurer (Section 151 Officer) of the Authority is also an Assistant Director for North Yorkshire County Council.
-The Authority's Monitoring Officer is the Director of Legal and Democratic Services at Scarborough Borough Council.
+It should be noted that the Chief Financial Officer (Section 151 Officer) of the Authority is also a Head of Finance (External Clients) for North Yorkshire County Council.
+The Authority's Monitoring Officer is the Director and Monitoring Officer at Scarborough Borough Council.